VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 {{- end -}}
 ```

-And used in annotations:
+And then used in annotations:

-`/etc/vmalert/rules/project/rule.yaml`

 ```yaml
 groups: